 Almost immediately upon entering the trail, you are surrounded by the natural landscape.

-There are a lot of trail markers to help guide you but a map would have been handy nonetheless!
+There are a lot of trail markers to help guide you along the way.

 We quickly arrived at the first overlook: a bluff from which you can view the preserve and the creek below.
 The overlook is scenic but there is not a guardrail and the bluff is steep.
 Be cautious and watch your children closely if you take the short path to this first overlook area.